 Full details on applying for a US Federal Loan are contained in the following documents:

-To successfully apply for a US federal loan, you will need the following documents from Southampton Solent University:
+To successfully apply for a US federal loan, you will need to complete a cost of attendance form.
+Please email firstname.lastname@example.org to request the form be sent to you.

-Once completed send these forms by email to email@example.com
+Once completed, please send these forms by email back to firstname.lastname@example.org.

 Students should familiarise themselves with the University's SAP policy, including evaluation points, qualitative and quantitative evaluation criteria, the impacts of changes in enrolment status, and the consequences of failing to meet SAP.